 4. Document and Report All Transactions

 To avoid future disputes, maintain clear records of all expenses and reimbursement payments.
-File an inventory and account with the clerk’s office showing gross recovery and deductions for funeral expenses.
+File any required inventory and account with the clerk’s office showing gross recovery and deductions for funeral expenses, to the extent required in the estate or wrongful death proceeding.
 Proper documentation ensures transparency to heirs and the court.

 Key Steps to Reimburse Funeral Expenses from Wrongful Death Proceeds

-• File a wrongful death claim on behalf of the estate.
+• File a wrongful death claim through the personal representative.

 • Obtain settlement proceeds or court judgment.